A. Yes! There will four groups, with between 9 and 12 students total.

 Q. Will there be any organized activities?

-A. We plan to have an organized day-trip to Ottawa (bring your passport), as well as an Adirondack hike, followed by a picnic dinner.
-The students also tend to organize a lot of informal activities.
+A. We plan to have an organized day-trip to Ottawa (bring your passport), as well as an Adirondack hike.
+We also typically have 3 group dinners/BBQs.
+The students also tend to organize a lot of informal activities among themselves.

 Q. Will there be snow?